 Similar results were reported in the aftermath of large earthquakes: the Northridge (U.S.A.) quake of 1994 and the Christchurch (New Zealand) quakes of 2010 and 2011.
 In both cases, PVC pipe outperformed the other materials in use.

 The bottom line is that PVC pipe is an excellent choice for pipes that are subject to ground movement.

 Click here for my Tech Brief.

-PVC water pipe was in widespread use in North America 20 years ago, but has now become the product of choice – it is a well-engineered product that provides exceptional service for water transmission and distribution systems.
+PVC water pipe has been used in North America for more than 60 years and has now become the product of choice - it is a well-engineered product that provides exceptional service for water transmission and distribution systems.

 Want to keep up to date with all our latest news and information?

 Enter your email below to be added to our mailing list.